jiangqiw/Recipes-Research-Project/README.md

 <iframe src="assets/fig12.html" width=800 height=600 frameBorder=0></iframe>

 Finally, we calculate the p-value 0.127. when we use 0.05 as a significance threshold, since 0.127 > 0.05, we fail to reject the null hypothesis that the rating is not dependent on the minutes.
+Based on our test result, we can see that the missingness of the rating is MCAR because the missingness of rating is not correlated with the minutes.

 > Calories and Rating